cablehead/levee/docs/content/core/io.md

 #### methods

-- `readin()`:
+* readin():
 	read from the stream's conn to its buf.

-- `value()`
+* value():
 	returns buf, len of the stream currently buffered

-- `trim(len)`
+* trim(len):
 	trims this stream's buf by len. if len is nil then trims the entire buf.  the stream's len will be reduced by the actual amount trimmed. if len drops to 0 the stream will be marked as done.

-- `splice(conn)`
+* splice(conn):
 	writes this stream to conn and marks it as done.

-- `tostring()`
+* tostring():
 	copies the entire stream into a string and marks it as done.

-- `discard()`
+* discard():
 	consumes the entire stream with as few resources as possible and marks it as done.

-- `json()`
+* json():
 	decodes the stream using the json decoder and returns a lua table for the decoded json.